agateau/clyde/README.md

 Yes, but it still requires you to be careful.

-It is more secure in that the Clyde store contains the sha256 checksum of all archives, making it more complicated for an attacker to trick you into installing a corrupted archive.
+It is more secure in that Clyde checks the integrity of all downloaded archives (The Clyde store contains the sha256 checksum of all known archives), making it more complicated for an attacker to trick you into installing a corrupted archive.

-This means if an attacker takes over the GitHub account of an app developer and replace some release artifacts with others, Clyde will refuse to install them.
+This means if an attacker takes over the GitHub account of an app developer and replaces some release artifacts with others, Clyde will refuse to install them.
 It does not protect however from the case where the attacker releases a new version of the application.
 To protect against this you need to pin the version numbers.

 Clyde does not sandbox the applications.